music dictionary : Ad - Ad

 adiratamente(Italian) angrily, sternly, wrathful, zornig (German), aufgebracht (German), coléreusement (French)

-adire(Italian) resort to
+adire(Italian) to resort to

-adire le vie legali(Italian) take legal proceedings
+adire le vie legali(Italian) to take legal proceedings

 a discapito di(Italian) to the detriment of